 Note: If your landlord tries to evict you within six months of your complaint, the law may protect you.
 See Retaliation Defenses.

 - Make sure you have correctly identified the bug.
 You can send samples to the University of Maine Cooperative Extension's Insect Lab.
+You can also compare the bugs in your home with pictures of bedbugs, like these ones.

 - Avoid picking up beds, mattresses and other old furniture off the street or from the dump.